zephyrproject-rtos/zephyr/doc/getting_started/installation_mac.rst

 Setting the Toolchain Options
 =============================

-In the Zephyr kernel source tree we provide two configurations for both ARM and X86 that can be used to preselect the options needed for building the toolchain.
+In the Zephyr kernel source tree we provide configurations for NIOS-II and X86 that can be used to preselect the options needed for building the toolchain.

 The configuration files can be found in :file:`${ZEPHYR_BASE}/scripts/cross_compiler/`.

 Currently the following configurations are provided: